 Matt lives with his wife, Ashley, and their three children in a mid-century modern house 2.5 miles east of downtown Raleigh.
 He currently serves as Professor in Practice at the NCSU School of Architecture.

-Ashley Ozburn [Project Manager and Designer] first came to Raleigh in 2006 after graduating from the University of Virginia School of Architecture.
+Ashley "Oz" Ozburn [Project Manager and Architect] first came to Raleigh in 2006 after graduating from the University of Virginia School of Architecture.
 She worked for three years in the office of Frank Harmon Architect PA, where she was involved in several projects, including the Jarrett Residence, the NC Children's Nature Zoo, and the AIA NC Center for Architecture and Design.
 She moved to Connecticut in 2009 to pursue her Masters of Architecture at Yale University, where she was Project Manager for the Yale Student Building Project, a Teaching Fellow, and was awarded Gene Lewis Prize for excellence in residential architecture.

-In 2011 Ashley was awarded the David M. Schwarz Travel Grant, which provided funds for her to complete her proposed study of the Middle East.
+In 2011 Oz was awarded the David M. Schwarz Travel Grant, which provided funds for her to complete her proposed study of the Middle East.
 With this funding, she was able to travel to Greece, Cyprus, and Lebanon to research the rebuilding of Middle Eastern cities after crisis, as well as document the urban consequences of "Green Lines," military demarcation zones between to volatile sides.
 The study targeted Beirut, Lebanon and Nicosia, Cyprus and investigated differing forms of reconstruction after war.
-Ashley kept a blog, Adventures in Post-Traumatic Cities, during her travels, and used this research to publish a book, Architecture After Crisis, that explored questions regarding urban identity, politics and globalized reconstruction within Beirut.
+Oz kept a blog, Adventures in Post-Traumatic Cities, during her travels and used this research to publish a book, Architecture After Crisis, that explored questions regarding urban identity, politics and globalized reconstruction within Beirut.

 In fall 2011, Jeremy studied abroad in Prague, negotiating with and responding to the complex vocabulary of a European city that is simultaneously ancient and modern.
 To gain a greater understanding of how great works of architecture imbibe a site with a sense of place, Jeremy embarked on an architectural pilgrimage through Switzerland, Italy, and France to study the works of Peter Zumthor, Le Corbusier, Filippo Brunelleschi, and Francesco Borromini.
 Jeremy filled many pages of his sketchbook studying the play of light on volumes and the change of materials over time.